imazen/keyhub/spec/roadmap.md

 http://nerddinner.codeplex.com/SourceControl/changeset/view/8ea1ecf71b30#mvc4%2fNerdDinner%2fControllers%2fAccountController.cs

-* 2 hrs: Issue #12: Add extra field FeatureName to Feature.
+* DONE: Issue #12: Add extra field FeatureName to Feature.
 Add validation on editing FeatureCode to be GUID and unique.
 FeatureID will be primary key and cannot be changed.

 * 5 hrs: Issue #11: When claiming license automatically create an application and application key if none exist.
 Show application key to user as key to add to web.config, as seen in validation.md.